Dominicp16/Schwimmble/README.md

 img=\img\modPicture.png
 </code> would set the image for the mod to the file at <folder_where_mod.config_is>\img\profile.png

-you can add a "ver" element (optional), with the value set to the version of the mod (defaults to 0.0.1). supports up to four integers (could have -alpha or -beta after one number, but only one of each) separated by periods.
+you can add a "ver" element (optional), with the value set to the ver of the mod (defaults to 0.0.1). supports up to four integers (could have -alpha or -beta after one number, but only one of each) separated by periods.
 <code>
 [metadata]
 name="Schwimmble Mod Example"
-desc="This is the description of this Schwimmble mod." img=\img\modPicture.png version=1.1.1
+desc="This is the description of this Schwimmble mod." img=\img\modPicture.png ver=1.1.1
 </code> would set the version of the mod to v1.1.1

   </br>